 Diagnosis Possible reason Measure All LEDs are off.
 Power supply voltage not available.
 Check the power supply units.
 Check the connection to the power network.
-LED 1/3 or 2/4 are flashing.
+Link LED 1 to 4 are flashing.
 No link connection between CON Unit and CPU Unit available. → Check the interconnect cables.→ Check the connectors.
-CON Unit: LED 5 flashing No link connection between CON Unit and CPU Unit available. → Check the interconnect cables.→ Check the connectors. red/violet/blue.
-CON Device not switched to CPU Device.
-Switch the CON Device to the CPU Device.
+CON Unit: LED 5 and 6 flashing No link connection between CON Unit and CPU Unit available. → Check the interconnect cables.→ Check the connectors. red/violet.
+CON Device not switched to CPU Device. → Switch the CON Device to the CPU Device.
 No video signal detected.
 Check the video cable to the source.
 Check the connectors.
 Download the EDID from console monitors (see chapter 8.1, page 46).
 Reboot the source if necessary.
-CON Unit: LED 5 flashing green/light blue.
+CON Unit: LED 5 flashing green/light blue and LED 6 flashing red/violet.
 CON Device not switched to CPU Device. → Switch the CON Device to the CPU Device.
 No video signal detected. → Check the video cable to the source. → Check the connectors. → Download the EDID from console monitors (see chapter 8.1, page 46). → Reboot the source if necessary.
-CON Unit: LED 5 lights up violet.
+CON Unit: LED 5 and 6 light up violet.
 No video signal detected. → Check the video cable to the source. → Check the connectors. → Download the EDID from console monitors (see chapter 8.1, page 46). → Reboot the source if necessary.
-CPU Unit: LED 5 and 6 light up No link connection between CON Unit and CPU Unit available. → Check the interconnect cables.→ Check the connectors. red.
+CPU Unit: LED 5 and 6 light up red.
+No link connection between CON Unit and CPU Unit available. → Check the interconnect cables.→ Check the connectors.
 CON Device not switched to CPU Device. → Switch the CON Device to the CPU Device.
 No video signal detected.
 Check the video cable to the source.
 Check the connectors.
 Download the EDID from console monitors (see chapter 8.1, page 46).
 Reboot the source if necessary.